 To comply with GDPR a delete history option is provided.
-In order to prevent unauthorized deletion a signature using the current signing key pair is required to delete the history.
-In order to function with Didery's multiple operating modes the original public key of the target history must be included in the body of the request.
+In order to prevent bad actors from deleting the database a signature using the current signing key pair is required to delete the history.
+Each request must include the histories did in the body.